An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: MCMC simulations using Stan

 \subsection{Analysis of convergence properties of Markov chains}

-Tools for the analysis of the convergence properties of the MCMC simulations with JAGS are contained in the \R{} package {\tt coda} by Plummer \emph{et al} (2006)~\ct{pluetal2006}, which is automatically loaded when calling the package {\tt rjags}.
-These tools comprise a visualisation of the convergence and mixing properties of the Markov chains for each model parameter by means of trace plots, the calculation of the value of the benchmark Gelman--Rubin convergence diagnostic (which should be as close to the value~$1$ as possible), the determination of the degree of autocorrelation in the Markov chains for each model parameter, and the related effective MC sample size.
+Computational and graphical tools for the analysis of the convergence properties of the MCMC simulations generated with Stan are provided by the \R{} package \texttt{rstan} itself.
+These tools comprise for each unknown \textbf{model parameter} the calculation of the value of the benchmark \textbf{Gelman--Rubin convergence diagnostic}~$\hat{R}$ (which should be as close to the value~$1$ as possible), the \textbf{effective MC sample size}~$n_{\mathrm{eff}}$, the summaries of important \textbf{HMC diagnostics}, and a visualisation of the convergence and mixing properties of the Markov chains by means of a \textbf{trace plot}.